 - Homemade chicken broth: If you need to save some time, you can use pre-made chicken broth from a box however it will not taste as good as making homemade chicken broth.
 Also, you can substitute frozen chicken broth for fresh chicken broth if you have some on hand.
 The broth is the foundation of this recipe, so good broth equals good molokhia.

 - Fresh mulukhiyah: Fresh mulukhiyah tastes better than frozen minced mulukhiyah!

 - Thoroughly wash molokhia.
 Remove the leaves individually from the plant and then wash in a bowl of water.
 Drain and repeat once more.

 - Mince mulukhiyah in a food processor: Traditionally, fresh mulukhiya is minced using a rocking knife.
 It takes more time than using a food processor.
 I do not recommend using a blender.

 - Rice cooker or Instant Pot rice cook function: This is the best thing in the world!
 I don't know if it's a family curse, but I always struggle with making rice that doesn't stick to the bottom of the pan.
 Most of the time I'm cooking other things, so I will forget to check on it or not turn it down fast enough.
 Problem solved if using a rice cooker.
 I have the Instant Pot and it has a rice cook function.
 It's kind of nice to just set it and forget it.
 I highly recommend trying it if you have one!

-Mulukhiya kind of reminds me of a mix between Swiss chard and spinach.
-When making it into a soup, it's flavor can change drastically based on the other ingredients you add to it.
+Mulukhiya is a mix between Swiss chard and spinach with the slimy feel of okra.
+When making it into a soup, its flavor can change drastically based on the other ingredients you add to it.

 Molokhia is mucilaginous having a viscous and gelatinous property.
 It's similar to the slimy feeling many people have when eating okra.